-Match up with your student and start your online or offline tutoring sessions.
+Match up with students and start your online or offline tutoring sessions.
 Receive your course credit and request e-transfer payments anytime you want.

 Once the tutor app is set up, your account details will need to be filled in.
-Navigate to: “Me” -> “My profile,” and you will see your profile information with default 4-digit numbers assigned to your name and ID.
+Navigate to: “Me” > “My profile” and you will see your profile information with a default 4-digit number assigned to your name and ID.

-1. Delete the 4 default digits assigned to “full name” and fill in your full name
+1. Delete the default numbers and fill in your full name

 2. Add tutor details and teaching experiences in the space provided

 Tutors who do not complete this step within one week will be deemed inactive and their account subject to potential deactivation.